osyvokon/text-entailment-models/slides/attention.md

 **CONTRADICTION**
   * A man in an apron shopping at a market.
   * A man in an apron is preparing dinner.

+---

+# Tricks and tips

+---

+class: center, middle

+# Thank you!